web-platform-tests/wpt/docs/_writing-tests/lint-tool.md

-For example, to whitelist the file `example/file.html` such that all `TRAILING WHITESPACE` errors the lint tool would report for it are suppressed, add the following line to the `lint.whitelist` file.
+For example, to whitelist the file `example/file.html` such that all `TRAILING WHITESPACE` errors the lint tool would report for it are suppressed, add the following line to the `lint.whitelist` file:

 ```
 TRAILING WHITESPACE:example/file.html